Imran Hussain (British politician): Political career

-Member of Parliament
+Parliamentary career

+In March 2012, Hussain was selected by Labour to contest the Bradford West by-election caused by the resignation of the Labour incumbent, Marsha Singh, due to "serious illness".
+At the election, Hussain came second with 25% of the vote behind the Respect candidate George Galloway.

 In 2014, Bradford East Constituency Labour Party opened its parliamentary selection process.
 In the final selection meeting held on 1 November 2014, Hussain was chosen over three other candidates, including the President of the Trades Union Congress to become Labour's candidate for the seat.
-During his 2015 general election campaign for Bradford East, Hussain rejected a £1,000 donation from Tony Blair citing his own opposition to the Iraq War as the reason.
+During his general election campaign, Hussain rejected a £1,000 donation from Tony Blair citing his own opposition to the Iraq War as the reason.

-He was subsequently elected to Parliament in 2015 by gaining the seat from David Ward of the Liberal Democrats with a 13.8% swing to Labour and a majority of 7,084.
+At the 2015 general election, Hussain was elected to Parliament as MP for Bradford East with 46.6% of the vote and a majority of 7,084.
 On 15 May 2015, Hussain was one of 10 newly elected Labour MPs who signed an open letter calling for a Leader of the Labour Party who will not "draw back to the ‘New Labour’ creed of the past" and will oppose austerity.

 On 20 July 2015, Hussain was one of 48 Labour MPs who voted against the Welfare Bill and therefore rebelled against the Labour Party's position of abstaining on the vote.
 He described the bill as "cruel and unfair" and said it would be "attacking hard working families, the poorest and children".

 Hussain was one of 36 Labour MPs who nominated Jeremy Corbyn as a candidate in the Labour leadership election of 2015.
 He fully supported Corbyn's leadership campaign.
 On 14 January 2016, Hussain was appointed Shadow Minister of State for International Development by Jeremy Corbyn.

+At the snap 2017 general election, Hussain was re-elected as MP for Bradford East with an increased vote share of 65.4% and an increased majority of 20,540.

 On 3 July 2017, he was appointed Shadow Minister of State for Justice.

+Hussain was again re-elected at the 2019 general election, with a decreased vote share of 63% and a decreased majority of 18,144.

 Hussain nominated Rebecca Long-Bailey as a candidate in the Labour leadership election of 2020 and nominated Richard Burgon for the deputy leadership.
 On 9 April 2020 he was appointed by Keir Starmer as Shadow Minister of State for Employment Rights.
+In the 2023 British shadow cabinet reshuffle, he was appointed Shadow Minister for the New Deal for Working People.

+On 8 November 2023, Hussain resigned as Shadow Minister because of Starmer's refusal to call for a ceasefire in the Gaza war.
+Hussain said he wanted to be a "strong advocate for the humanitarian ceasefire" but could not do that as a frontbencher "given its current position".

+At the 2024 general election, Hussain was re-elected to Parliament with a decreased vote share of 37.9% and a decreased majority of 6,189.